thehajime/asiabsdcon-1803/content.md

 <br>
 <br>
 - to put a break-through
- - be a part of giant (which I won't)
+ - be a part of giant
  - or thinks differently ?

 ---